tars/tars/README.md

 If you need to generate woff, eot and svg files of your font, you can use key `--gf`.
 Example: `gulp build --gf`.
 This command build project and generate fonts files into fonts folder in build.
 All you need is ttf-file of your font in folder fonts in static directory.
 Unfortunately, you can generate fonts in OS X only.
-That'll be repeared it soon.
+I'll try to do it for all platforms.

 If you'd like to use livereload, add `--lr` key with dev task
 Example: `gulp dev --lr`.
 Don't forget ro configure browser-sync config in projectConfig.js file.